 Α. The reading order for digital resource content Pass logically corresponds to the visual layout of the page when rendered by assistive technology.
 Additio nal Information: 5/5 pages were analyzed and passed for digital resource layout.
-Chapter 1 was used for this analysis.
+Chapters 1 through 5 were used for this analysis.
 The reading order for digital resource content logically corresponded to the visual layout of the page when rendered by assistive technology.
 The program used to analyze the digital resource layout was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.